 The qualities of Vata are dry, light, cool, rough, subtle, and mobile.— Ashtanga Hrdayam: Sutrasthana I:11

-- In excess, the dry and rough qualities may manifest themselves as dry or brittle skin, lips, hair, nails, or bones (e.g. osteoporosis), as constipation, or as feeling “dry” emotionally, or having a dry sense of humor.
+- In excess, the dry and rough qualities may manifest themselves as dry or brittle skin, lips, hair, nails, or bones, as feeling “dry” emotionally, or having a dry sense of humor.

-- The “light” quality may manifest itself as giving you a lanky physique but excess lightness may manifest as being underweight, having muscle wasting, light bones, insomnia, or feeling “spacey” or insecure.
+- The “light” quality may give you a lanky physique but excess lightness may manifest as being underweight, having insufficient muscle mass, light bones, difficulty sleeping, or feeling “spacey” or insecure.

-- The cold quality of vata may lead you to feel cold more easily than others around you, have cold hands and feet, and crave warmth.
+- The cold quality of vata may lead you to feel cold more easily than others around you, experience cold hands and feet, and crave a feeling of warmth.

-- The subtle quality may express itself as being introverted, creative, and having an active fantasy life.
+- The subtle quality may express itself as being sensitive, highly intuitive, introverted, creative, and having an active fantasy life.

-- The mobile quality may lead to a healthy ability to “multi-task” or, in excess, to scattered attention, a fidgety tendency, tremors, and nervousness.
-It may manifest as extremes; as in being very tall or very short or being drastically different weights at different times in your life.
+- The mobile quality may lead to a healthy ability to “multi-task” or, in excess, to scattered attention, a fidgety tendency, restlessness, and nervousness.
+It may also manifest as extremes: as in being very tall or very short or being drastically different weights at different times in your life.

 Decreasing or Balancing Vata

 A basic tenet of Ayurveda is “like increases like.”
 Therefore, increasing the inherent qualities of vata will increase vata in your body, mind, and spirit.

 For example, because vata is inherently cool—cool weather, cool foods, the cool seasons and times of day, and even cool emotions can increase vata.
 Likewise, dry seasons, foods, environments, or emotions will increase the dry quality and thereby increase vata.